The Manhattan Project (film): Filming

 The Manhattan Project was filmed in and around New York City, including Rockland County, the village of Suffern (including Suffern High School) and the INCO, Ltd. Research and Development Center in the hamlet of Sterling Forest.

-The producers held an actual science fair at the New York Penta Hotel, paying $75 each to actual students from the tri-state area who "participated in the science fair and contributed their own individually created projects."
+The producers held an actual science fair at the New York Penta Hotel, paying $75 each to actual students from the tri-state area who participated in the science fair and contributed their own individually created projects.
 The nuclear sets and effects were designed collaboratively by the production designer Philip Rosenberg, and Bran Ferren who is credited with the special effects.
-Ferren used literally tons of technical gear purchased surplus from Los Alamos National Laboratories, and performed most of the visual effects work, including robotics, live on set.
+Ferren used literally tons of technical gear purchased surplus from Los Alamos National Laboratory, and performed most of the visual effects work, including robotics, live on set.